w3c/reporting/EXPLAINER.md

   "age": 10,
   "url": "https://example.com/",
   "body": {
-    "crashId": "c2dd3217-24f5-4bee-b74d-99bd055e7edb",
     "reason": "oom"
   }
 }
 ```

 The report has the following properties:
-- `crashId`: A unique identifier.
-This identifier will not be meaningful to developers directly, but it can potentially be supplied to the browser vendor for more details.
 - `reason`: A more specific classification of the type of crash that occured.
 Currently, the only valid type is "oom" (omitted otherwise), indicating an out-of-memory crash.

 ## ReportingObserver - Observing reports from JavaScript